luna osimage list

 Luna service

-Luna service allows to manually stop, start and restart services like dns and dhcp.
+Luna service allows to manually stop, start, restart and status services like dns and dhcp.

 Luna control power